From A Wiki of Ice and Fire

 A Feast for Crows

 Myrcella Baratheon learns the game from her betrothed, Trystane Martell, when she comes to live with him in Dorne.
+Ser Arys Oakheart finds the game maddening.
+Myrcella takes to the game quickly, and wins more often that Trystane, though he does not seem to mind.
+When riding through the desert with Princess Arianne Martell, Myrcella comments on how Trystane always places his squares the same way.
 Prince Doran Martell places a cyvasse table in Princess Arianne's chambers so she can learn the game.
 She, however, ignores it.
+When Arianne is summoned to her fathers rooms after her imprisonment, she finds him sitting across a cyvasse table, studying the pieces.

 A Dance with Dragons